tamino-martinius/meteor-smart-form/README.md

 ## Component and Helper Reference

-NOTE: The `afDeleteButton` component that used to be part of autoform is now available as [a separate package](https://github.com/aldeed/meteor-delete-button).

 ### autoForm

-Use this component as a block instead of `<form>` elements to wrap your form and gain all the advantages of the autoform package.
+Use this component as a block instead of `<form>` elements to wrap your form and gain all the advantages of the smart-form package.

 The following attributes are recognized:

-* `collection`: Required if `schema` is not set.
+* `model`: Required if `schema` is not set.
 Set to one of the following:
-    * The name of a helper function (no quotation marks) that returns an instance of `Mongo.Collection` that has a schema defined.
+    * The name of a helper function (no quotation marks) that returns an instance of `SmartModel` that has a schema defined.
-    * The name (in quotation marks) of a `Mongo.Collection` instance that has a schema defined and is in the `window` namespace.
+    * The name (in quotation marks) of a `SmartModel` instance that has a schema defined and is in the `window` namespace.
-* `schema`: Required if `collection` is not set.
-This schema will be used to generate and validate the form prior to submission, so you can specify this along with a `collection` if you want to use a schema that is slightly different from the one your collection uses.
-However, the final object will still have to pass validation against the collection schema.
+* `schema`: Required if `model` is not set.
+This schema will be used to generate and validate the form prior to submission, so you can specify this along with a `model` if you want to use a schema that is slightly different from the one your model uses.
+However, the final object will still have to pass validation against the model schema.
 Set to one of the following:
     * The name of a helper function (no quotation marks) that returns an instance of `SimpleSchema`.
     * The name (in quotation marks) of a `SimpleSchema` instance that is in